Monthly Update November 2011

 CONNECTIONS DOWN UNDER

 School is fast running towards its end for the year.
 Very soon I will have the pressure of report writing.
 I am also continuing to struggle finding the correct balance of motivating learning and corrective discipline.
-Please pray for me as a classroom teacher with a big responsibility which I don’t want to take lightly.
+Teaching is a big responsibility which I don’t want to take lightly.

 Between playing touch footy on Mondays and squash when I can with Masha and Losha, I’m trying to keep fit and active.